 Abstract

-A total of 195 patients were treated with either milnacipran (MLN) or venlafaxine (VLF) for 24 weeks.
+A total of 195 patients were randomly assigned to milnacipran (MLN) or venlafaxine (VLF) in a 24-week trial for major depressive disorder.

-• Both MLN and VLF showed similar reductions in depression severity over the treatment period.
+• Both MLN and VLF showed a progressive decrease in MADRS scores over the treatment period, with no significant difference between groups.

-• Around 70% of patients experienced at least one adverse event, with common issues including nausea and dizziness.
+• Approximately 70% of patients in both treatment groups experienced at least one adverse event, with common side effects including nausea and dizziness.

 AI simplified